ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 ## Authoring

 Each post (including the words you're reading right now) is written in Markdown.
-I occasionally use custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) for things like iFrames, but I mostly stick with plain Markdown syntax.
+I occasionally use custom [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) for things like iframes, but I mostly stick with plain Markdown syntax.

 I use the [Zed editor](~/switchingtozed) for all of my coding and most of my post writing, but I write the longer and more heavily-researched posts in [Obsidian](https://obsidian.md/).